bertyhell/openwebcad/README.md

   - Use shift to add to the current selection
   - drag left, to select by intersecting
   - drag right, to select by containing
+- Move selected lines
+- Import images into the drawing
 - Export drawing as an SVG file
 - Export drawing as an PNG file
 - Save and load drawings from/to json files